 Read the Patient Information Leaflet provided by your pharmacist before you start using this medication and each time you get a refill.
 Follow the illustrated directions for the proper use of this medication.
 If you have any questions, consult your doctor, pharmacist, or respiratory therapist.

 Shake the canister well before each use.
 Inhale this medication by mouth, usually 2 times a day or as directed by your doctor.
-Dosage is based on your medical condition and response to treatment.
+The dosage is based on your medical condition and response to treatment.
 In children, the dosage is also based on age.

 If 2 or more inhalations/puffs for each dose are prescribed, wait at least 1 minute between them.
 Shake the canister well between each puff.